-The purpose of the Pastoral Program is to assist students in developing social and emotional skills that nourish their relationship with themselves and others through the Berry

-Street Education Model.
-Throughout the year, students will explore the domains of Body and Relationship in depth and be introduced to ideas of Stamina, Engagement and Character Strengths.
+The purpose of the Pastoral Program is to assist students in developing social and emotional skills that nourish their relationship with themselves and others through the Resilience Project.
+Throughout the year, student will explore the domains of Gratitude, Empathy and Mindfulness.
 Feeling connected to other people is a deep biological and psychological need and positive relationships increase physical health, wellbeing, meaning in life and resilience.
 Students complete formative tasks to assess their progress throughout the explored domains.